Lumi-supercomputer/lumi-userguide/docs/runjobs/scheduled-jobs/throughput.md

 ```

 In the context of a job array, we can extract the parameters for each of the
-array task with the help of the `SLURM_ARRAY_TASK_ID` variable.
-For example,
+array tasks with the help of the `SLURM_ARRAY_TASK_ID` variable.
-the first parameter can be obtained as
+For example, the first parameter can be obtained as

 ```bash
 param_a=$(cat args.txt | \